ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 ## Expected Output

 This project invites you to implement a number squaring program called `square`.
+You can install the dependencies for the `square` program and ensure that it is ready to run by using your terminal to type the command `poetry install` in the `square` directory that contains the `pyproject.toml` and `poetry.lock` files.
-The program can accept as input both a file of numbers and the name of an approach to squaring an integer.
+The program can accept as input a file of numbers, a directory that contains the this file, and the name of an approach to squaring an integer.
 If you run the program correctly, it will iterate through the file of numbers, compute the square for each number, and output a complete list of the squared values.
 For instance, if you run the program with the command `poetry run square --approach for --directory input --file numbers.txt` it produces this output:

 ```text
 😃 Squaring numbers in a file called input/numbers.txt!